 HITs can be viewed readily on your user dashboard and they look something like the image below.

-(A) As you can see, there are more than 440,000 thousand HITs available online (at this point of writing).
+(A) As you can see, there are more than 440,000 thousand HITs available online (at this point in writing).

 (C) You can search for HITs according to the date of creation, reward amount or task expiration date.